-Yes, most of the time a new card is taken out in your name, but sometimes criminals are able to get their hands on your existing accounts.
-What you need to look for on a weekly, if not daily basis, are small charges.
+Typically, cybercriminals take out a new card in your name, but sometimes criminals can get their hands on your existing accounts.
+So, what you need to look for weekly, if not daily, are small charges.

 These small charges are often only a dollar or a few cents.
 These kinds of charges are used to see if your bank or lender’s main computer will let the charge go through.

 If it works, then they know it’s time to go on a quick spending spree before you cancel the card.
 Call your bank immediately if and when you ever see these kinds of charges.
-Even if you’re unsure and think it might be something you did, call them just to be safe.
+Call them just to be safe even if you’re unsure and think it might be something you did.
 The earlier you can spot these things, the better.

 Should you still pay for identity theft protection?

-Not only that, oftentimes trying to prove that your identity was stolen can take months on end.
-So having someone that is willing to fight that battle for you is very worth it.
+Not only that, often trying to prove that someone stole your identity can take months on end.
+So having someone willing to fight that battle for you is very worth it.
 Just be careful you choose a reputable company.

-A lot of times ‘identity theft protection’ companies are nothing more than a credit monitoring service.
+Often, identity theft protection services are nothing more than a credit monitoring service.
 Use your best judgment, do your research, and look at the kind of services they offer.
-If you need a place to start, consider one of our top picks for 2019.
+If you need a place to start, consider one of our top picks.